-Making perfectly cooked Corn on the Cob in the Instant Pot Pressure Cooker is so easier and faster than ever.
+Let's learn how to perfectly cook Corn on the Cob in the Instant Pot Pressure Cooker, which is easier and faster than ever.

-There is nothing like eating fresh corn on the cob, it reminds me of my childhood days when my mom used to cook fresh corn on the stovetop pressure cooker or pot and serve it with butter and sprinkle some chili powder, and salt on it.
+There is nothing like eating fresh corn on the cob, it reminds me of my childhood days when my mom used to cook fresh corn in a stovetop pressure cooker or pot and serve it with butter, and sprinkle some chili powder and salt on it.
 Nostalgic!
+Leftover corn was also used to make corn pakodas or sweet corn soup.

 - Look for corn with bright green and tightly wrapped husks.